-Further, we see in Prisoner's dilemma that in thermodynamic limit slightly reducing the punishment below $r/3$ where $r$ is the reward increases the fraction of cooperators by a large amount even when the Nash equilibrium is to defect.
+Further, we see in game of Chicken that even if the reputation becomes high still there is a small fraction of players who choose to swerve(cooperate) and lose.
+This shows that in the thermodynamic limit cooperation does emerge even when defection would be the preferred choice of the individual players.
+Again, we see in Prisoner's dilemma that in thermodynamic limit slightly reducing punishment below $r/3$ where $r$ is the reward increases the fraction of cooperators by a large amount even when the Nash equilibrium is to defect.
 Even in game of ``Chicken", when cost of injury is low the best choice for the players is to choose straight or defect.
 However, we find that still there exist a large fraction of players who choose to swerve or cooperate.
-In future works \cite{10}, we extend our model of predicting cooperative behavior in the thermodynamic limit to Public goods game with and without punishment.
+In related works, see Refs.~\cite{10,sar-benj-physa}, we extend our model of predicting cooperative behavior in the thermodynamic limit to the quantum regime.